-The purpose of the Student Support Services Program (SSS) is to increase the retention and graduation rates of income eligible, first generation college, and students with disabilities.
+The purpose of the Student Support Services Program (SSS) is to support low-income, first-generation college students, and students with disabilities by increasing their retention and graduation rates.

 What is Student Support Services Program